 oznu/cloudflare-ddns

-Both of these will run across most ARM-based SBC (Raspberry / Orange Pi, ASUS Tinkerboards, RockPi etc) and 64bit systems but if you have any issues, let me know in the comments and I’ll see if I can help!
+This Cloudflare Dynamic DNS Docker image will run on most ARM-based SBC (Raspberry, Pi, Orange Pi, ASUS Tinkerboard, RockPi etc) and any x86/x64 system but if you have any issues, let me know in the comments and I’ll see if I can help!

-This took me all of 5 minutes to get up and running and now I can have a constantly updated Dynamic DNS entry for my home network.
-You could use this to point CNAME records at for self-hosted projects, or even to ensure your NGINX Proxy Manager is always up-to-date on the correct IP.
+In total, setting up Cloudflare DDNS took me 5 minutes to get up and running and now I can have a constantly updated Dynamic DNS entry for my home network.
+You could use this to point CNAME records for self-hosted projects, or even ensure your NGINX Proxy Manager is always up-to-date on the correct IP.